 No dogs with PRA should be used for breeding.
 Most dogs with PRA will be blind by the time they are 1 year old, but there is a late-onset form that will not manifest until a dog is anywhere from 3-9 years old.
 This is why it is vital for breeders to genetically test for PRA.
 According to Animal Eye Care, “PRA occurs in most breeds of dogs and also occurs in mixed breeds.”

-While Collies are not very at-risk for hip or elbow dysplasia, it is an added bonus if you can find a breeder who has had OFA joint testing done on their dogs.
+While Collies are not very at-risk for elbow and hip dysplasia, it is an added bonus if you can find a breeder who has had OFA joint testing done on their dogs.
 However, this is not a very simple test, as it involves anesthetizing a dog to obtain clear x-rays while he is positioned on his back.
 Not all breeders are willing to put their dogs through this, especially if they come from a bloodline not plagued by joint problems or if their dogs have MDR1.

-MDR1 (Multi Drug Resistance Syndrome) is a drug sensitivity that makes Collies (and 12 other breeds, plus mixes of these breeds) sensitive to certain chemical compounds such as anesthetics and some parasite preventives.
-MDR1 can be identified through genetic testing, which involves sending a saliva or blood sample to a lab for analysis.
+MDR1 (Multi Drug Resistance Syndrome) is a drug sensitivity that makes Collies (and 12 other popular breeds, plus mixes of these breeds) sensitive to certain chemical compounds such as anesthetics and some parasite preventives.
+MDR1 can be identified through genetic testing (DNA test), which involves sending a saliva or blood sample to a lab for analysis.
 Paw Print Genetics tests for “The Big 3” Collie health issues, as well as offering a “Collie Panel” to test for 3 other, less common – but still concerning – health issues.

 You may be wondering, shouldn’t breeders only select ideal dogs for breeding?
 In a perfect world, yes.
 But even a seemingly flawless canine specimen can have hidden issues.
 If all breeders chose only genetic paragons to reproduce, the gene pool would be reduced to just 25% or less of all Collies and would become so limited as to create other problems.
 Usually the best-case scenario is to choose dogs who have minimal faults and thus gradually breed out undesirable characteristics.